tattler-community/tattler-community/package/src/tattler/docs/source/templatedesigners/structure.rst

 Events
 ^^^^^^

 Events are folders within a scope.
-So once you create forlders -- under your scope "mywebapp" -- for the events your fantasy :ref:`product manager <productmanagers:the table>`, your ``TATTLER_TEMPLATE_BASE`` would look like this:
+So once you create folders -- under your scope "myWebApp" -- for the events your fantasy :ref:`product manager <productmanagers:the table>`, your ``TATTLER_TEMPLATE_BASE`` would look like this: